An Aesthetic Philosophy of Librarianship

 By Googling “philosophy of librarianship,” as I did when I got home that afternoon, you can pull up this page from the USC Library,1 for example, which states that one’s philosophy of librarianship can give one an advantage over others in terms of hiring and promotion:

-In companies, whenever one is asked to justify one’s value in some sort of formalized statement, it is never a good thing.
-It means that your worth is not obvious, and even worse, is in question by decision makers.
+In the corporate world, whenever one is asked to justify one’s value in some sort of formalized statement, it is never a good thing.
+That much I know.
+It means that your value is not obvious, and even worse, is in question by decision makers.
 Whenever this happens in the corporate world, no philosophy or explanation is likely to change anyone’s mind:

-ow that I work in an academic library–and have for several years now–I find myself thinking more about philosophies of librarianship at this uncertain time when many both outside and within the library profession are proclaiming libraries, librarians or print books (“pbooks”) to be obsolete.2
+ow that I work in an academic library again–and have for six years–I find myself thinking more about philosophies of librarianship at this uncertain time when many both outside and within the library profession are proclaiming libraries, librarians or print books (“pbooks”) to be obsolete.2

 Some academic libraries are getting rid of print altogether 3 4 5 6 while at the same time erecting new 21st century libraries, bookless architectural wonders consisting of collaborative work spaces, meeting rooms, and high-tech classrooms–resembling more a modern open office at a tech start-up company than a traditional library.
-If there are physical books, they are often hidden from view or stored off site.
+If there are physical books, they are often hidden from view in reading rooms or stored off site.
 It might even seem that the building’s design, furnishings, work space and concessions are more the attraction than the resources they provide.
-One might question whether these are libraries at all, except for the fact that librarians work there, at least for the time being.
+One might question whether these are libraries at all, except for the fact that, at least for now, librarians work there.

 Colleges and universities across the country are spending millions to create impressive, highly innovative spaces for students to study, socialize, drink coffee and learn in a more collaborative, interactive fashion.
 Collaborative learning, where students work together as a team to solve problems, or come together to share knowledge with each other–emulating some idealized vision of the project-driven business world7—often seems, from a traditionalist point-of-view, to be fostered at the expense of more individualized and self-directed styles of learning, especially when it comes to the allocation of space in these new facilities.

-The focal point of the new academic library is no longer its scholarly content, but on seating arrangements and innovative architectural spaces, and offering various support services in partnership with other entities on campus.8
+The focal point of the new academic library is no longer its scholarly content or publications, but on seating arrangements, innovative and inspiring architectural spaces, and offering various support services in partnership with other entities on campus.8 Space is allocated to group work with large screens (for collective viewing) and the latest technology for brainstorming and motion capture (capturing the body language and hand gestures of participants).
+In other instances, there are only chairs and tables with outlets, for all library resources are available online.

 At some large universities libraries, like at the University of Chicago’s Mansueto library,